XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Setting up Multi-Signing
 ------------------------

 To multi-sign transactions from a particular address, you must create a list of addresses that can contribute to a multi-signature for your address.
-This list is stored in the Ripple Consensus Ledger as a [SignerList node](reference-ledger-format.html#signerlist).
+This list is stored in the XRP Ledger as a [SignerList node](reference-ledger-format.html#signerlist).
 The following procedure demonstrates how to set up a SignerList for your address:

 ### 1. Prepare a funded address ###